gabordemooij/redbean/README.markdown

 Current Build Status:
 [![Build Status](https://secure.travis-ci.org/gabordemooij/redbean.png)](http://travis-ci.org/gabordemooij/redbean)

-RedBean is an easy to use ORM tool that stores beans directly in the database and creates all tables and columns required on the fly.
+RedBeanPHP is an easy to use ORM tool that stores beans directly in the database and creates all tables and columns required on the fly.
 On the other hand it allows plain SQL to search the database.
 In fact RedBean is some sort of combination between document oriented database